DitchNow/Ditch/README.md

 ## Contributing

 There is no `CONTRIBUTING.md`, public issue tracker, or documented pull-request policy yet.
-Before changing runtime ownership or process lifecycle, read [ADR 0001](docs/adr/0001-runtime-supervision.md).

 Because the repository is currently unlicensed and has no documented contribution terms, clarify those terms with the maintainers before submitting a substantive code contribution.